The God of High School: Manhwa

-Volume list
+Volumes

 Novel

-A spinoff light novel of the webtoon, The God of High School:Eclipse, which was written by Bloody and illustrated by Park Yongje, was launched on Naver's web novel platform Naver Novel, and ran from 2 April 2015 to 28 July 2016.
+A spin-off light novel of the webtoon, The God of High School:Eclipse, which was written by Bloody and illustrated by Park Yongje, was launched on Naver's web novel platform Naver Novel, and ran from April 2, 2015, to July 28, 2016.

 Game

-On 14 August 2014, YD Online announced that they had acquired IP rights for The God of High School to develop a game based on the webtoon.
-A team school battle mobile RPG titled The God Of Highschool (갓오브하이스쿨) was later released on 25 May 2015.
+On August 14, 2014, YD Online announced that they had acquired IP rights for The God of High School to develop a game based on the webtoon.
+A team school battle mobile RPG titled of the same name was later released on May 25, 2015.

-A music video from the original soundtrack of the game was released on 11 August 2016 on YouTube with singer Younha as lead vocalist.
-As of July 2020, the video has attracted over 7 million views.
+A music video from the original soundtrack of the game was released on August 11, 2016, on YouTube with singer Younha as lead vocalist.
+As of August 2023, the video has attracted over 10 million views.

-A 3D mobile RPG game titled G.O.H -The God Of Highschool (G.O.H - 갓오브하이스쿨) developed by SN games Corp., was released on 19 July 2016, with an English version released on 12 September 2018.
+A 3D mobile RPG game titled G.O.H. – The God of High School (G.O.H - 갓오브하이스쿨) developed by SN games Corp., was released on July 19, 2016, with an English version released on September 12, 2018.
 Jin Mo-ri was voiced by Kang Soo-jin, who is well-known as the Korean voice actor of Luffy from One Piece.

 In addition, the characters of Jin Mo-ri, Yu Mi-ra and Park Il-pyo appear as playable characters on I.O.
 Entertainment's 3D combat P.C.
 Lost Saga.

 A cross-webtoon RPG game titled Hero Cantare was released in 2019, featuring The God of High School and other popular titles such as Tower of God and Hardcore Leveling Warrior.

 Anime

 An anime television series adaptation was announced in February 2020.
 MAPPA animated the series and Sola Entertainment provided production management.
 The anime is directed by Sunghoo Park, with scripts by Kiyoko Yoshimura, Manabu Akita designing the characters, and Alisa Okehazama composing the music.
 The opening theme is "Contradiction feat.
 Tyler Carter" by KSUKE, and the ending theme is "WIN." by CIX.
-It aired from July 6 to September 28, 2020 on Tokyo MX and AT-X in Japan, and on Aniplus and Naver Series On in South Korea.
-Crunchyroll is on the production committee of the series and simulcasts the Japanese broadcast of the anime.
+It aired from July 6 to September 28, 2020, on Tokyo MX and AT-X in Japan, and on Aniplus and Naver Series On in South Korea.
+Crunchyroll is on the production committee of the series and simulcasts the Japanese original version of the anime.
 Muse Communication has licensed the series in Southeast Asia and South Asia and released on its Muse Asia YouTube channel and iQIYI.
 On August 11, 2020, Crunchyroll announced that the series would receive an English dub and premiere on August 24, 2020.
 Viz Media has licensed the series for home video distribution in North America and has been released on Blu-ray on April 19, 2022.

 The anime also has an easter egg in it, where the fighting ring has the Crunchyroll and the Naver Webtoon logos on it, implying that the competition is sponsored by them.

+Episodes

+Other media

+The series was featured on the South Korean reality music show Webtoon Singer, premiered on the streaming service TVING on February 17, 2023, which featured K-pop artists' performances combining webtoons with extended reality technology.